Mino1289/Mino1289/README.md

 ## Contact

-You can contact me using

-- Discord `Mino#1289`.
-- Create an Issue if needed.
+You can contact me by creating an Issue if needed.

 ## Stats